Proposal for High Frequency Rail in the Québec City – Toronto Corridor

 - Strengthened urban-rural travel connections

-By running on dedicated tracks, VIA Rail would offer more frequencies while reducing trip times by 25% and improving on-time performance over 95%.
+By running on dedicated tracks, VIA Rail would offer more frequencies while reducing trip times by 25% and improving on-time performance to over 95%.

 The dedicated tracks would allow VIA Rail to have control over frequencies, speeds, and traffic priorities.
 For example, trains could travel at speeds of up to 177 kilometres per hour (or 110 miles per hour), reducing travel times from Ottawa to Toronto to as low as 3 hours and 15 minutes from current travel times of approximately 4 hours and 30 minutes.